Roseworthy, South Australia: History

 The Surveyor General of South Australia visited the site which would become Roseworthy on 13 December 1837.
-In 1855 land in the Hundred of Mudla Wirra was purchased by William and Grace Gartrell.
-In 1863 when William died Grace sub-divided the land and named it Roseworthy.
+In 1855, land in the Hundred of Mudla Wirra was purchased by William and Grace Gartrell.
+12 years later, the now-widowed Mrs Gartrell subdivided the land for a township, naming it Roseworthy after the hamlet of Roseworthy, Cornwall, England, from whence she had originally come.